awslabs/damon-tests/corr/README.md

 ==============

 The kernel containing the version of the DAMON you want to test should be running and the DAMON debugfs interface should be enabled.
-Envrionment variable named `LINUX_DIR` should point to your kernel source code directory.
+Environment variable named `LINUX_DIR` should point to your kernel source code directory.
 If the variable is not set, it defaults to `$HOME/linux`.